zygos/wd-material/material/2-core/3-node-sql/3-data-modeling.md

 # Part introduction

 In this part, we will work on modeling databases given a set of requirements.
-We will learn how to model database tables and create Entity Relationship Diagrams (ERDs).
+We will learn to model database tables and create Entity Relationship Diagrams (ERDs).
 We will also explore the concept of data normalization and its importance in database design.
-By the end of this part, you will have created a few ERDs and created your first SQL database in Node.js!
+By the end of this part, you will have created a few ERDs and your first SQL database in Node.js!

 # Key learning topics & resources for this part

 # Exercises: SQL Zoo (3 hours+)

-**[SQL Zoo](https://sqlzoo.net/wiki/SQL_Tutorial)** is a great resource for practicing SQL queries as it has plenty of exercises with various table schemas.
+**[SQL Zoo](https://sqlzoo.net/wiki/SQL_Tutorial)** is an excellent resource for practicing SQL queries.
+It has plenty of exercises with various table schemas.

 We recommend the first 7 (0 through 6) exercises.
 Try to pace yourself accordingly.
-If you find that some final exercises within a section are too difficult, you can skip them and come back to them later.
-It is better to cover the first ~5 exercises in every section than to get through the first few sections completely, including the final few harder exercises, and then get being out of time for the rest of the exercises.
+If you find some final exercises within a section too tricky, you can skip them and return to them later.
+It is better to cover the first ~5 exercises in every section than to get through the first few sections completely, including the final few harder exercises, and then run out of time for the remaining sections.

 ## Exercise: Modeling Instagram database tables (2 hours)